NVIDIA/GenerativeAIExamples/docs/configuration.md

 :APP_PROMPTS_RAGTEMPLATE: Specifies the instructions to provide to the model.
   The prompt is combined with the user-supplied query and then presented to the model.
   The chain server uses this prompt when the query uses a knowledge base.
+:LOGLEVEL: Set the logging verbosity level for the logs printed by container.
+Chain server uses the standard python logging module.
+Possible values are NOTSET, DEBUG, INFO, WARN, ERROR, CRITICAL.

 ### RAG Playground